Add a pop of color to your indoor or outdoor garden with Purple Succulents! We have added the best ones to help you make the right pick!

 Botanical Name: Delosperma cooperi

-This mat-forming succulent produces trailing stems and needle-like light-green leaves, and purple daisy-like flowers that bloom from early summer to fall.
+This mat-forming succulent with purple flowers produces trailing stems and needle-like light-green leaves, and purple daisy-like flowers that bloom from early summer to fall.

 15. Purple Rose